Lwithers93/python-fundamentals/README.md

 # Python Fundamentals

-## What this is
+## Overview

-This is a collection of python excercises/tasks completed as part of a structured Python bootcamp, covering core language features, data processing and problem-solving patterns.
+This repository contains a collection of Python exercises and small projects completed as part of a structured Python bootcamp, alongside additional independent practice.
+The work focuses on core Python language features, problem-solving, and basic data processing patterns.

+## Repository Structure

+### tasks

+A collection of smaller exercises completed during the bootcamp to practise Python fundamentals such as control flow, functions, and working with data.

+### main-projects

+A set of more complete projects and small games, completed either as part of the bootcamp or independently to reinforce learning and apply concepts in a practical context.

-## Basic Testing
+## Testing

-Basic pytest tests are included to validate game outcomes by mocking user input and random choice.
+Basic pytest tests are included for some projects to validate expected behaviour.
+These tests demonstrate mocking of user input and randomness to test interactive scripts (see the `rock-paper-scissors` project).